SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Proposed Method: SESaMo

 \section{Proposed Method: SESaMo}

 Crucially, certain symmetries may be difficult to incorporate through naive canonicalization strategies and are unlikely to be effectively captured by standard flow-based generative models.
 A representative case is a one-dimensional multimodal distribution with modes of unequal probability mass (see App.~\ref{app:breakingparam} and App.~\ref{app:additionalexp}).
-Our proposed method, Symmetry-Enforcing Stochastic Modulation (SESaMo), introduces two key contributions: a novel stochastic modulation mechanism and a modified training objective.
-These are described in detail in~\Cref{sec:stochasticmod} and~\Cref{sec:selfrepkl}, respectively.
+Our proposed method, Symmetry-Enforcing Stochastic Modulation (SESaMo), introduces a novel stochastic modulation mechanism that is described in detail in~\Cref{sec:stochasticmod}.